Leptobrachella melica

-Leptolalax melicus (Appleby's Asian toad; កង្កែបស្លឹកមេលីកឺស, kangkaep slaek melikeus) is a frog species in the family Megophryidae.
+Leptobrachella melica (musical leaf-litter toad or Virachey litter toad; កង្កែបស្លឹកមេលីកឺស, kangkaep slaek melikeus) is a frog species in the family Megophryidae.
 It is endemic to Cambodia where it is only known from near its type locality, Virachey National Park, Ratanakiri Province; it is expected to have a wider distribution that may reach Laos and Vietnam.
-Leptolalax melicus have only been found near rocky streams in evergreen forest between 650–850 m altitude.
+Leptobrachella melica have only been found near rocky streams in evergreen forest between 650–850 m altitude.

 Description

-Leptolalax melicus is a small species even among the generally small Leptolalax: seven adult males were recorded to measure 20–23 mm in snout-vent length.
-It is morphologically similar to Leptolalax applebyi.
-The advertisement call of male Leptolalax melicus is unique, consisting of a single long introductory note containing 8–50 pulses, followed by 3–11 predominantly single-pulsed notes.
+L. melica is a small species even among the generally small members of its genus: seven adult males were recorded to measure 20–23 mm in snout-vent length.
+It is morphologically similar to Leptobrachella applebyi.
+The advertisement call of male L. melica is unique, consisting of a single long introductory note containing 8–50 pulses, followed by 3–11 predominantly single-pulsed notes.